sidnand/CMail/README.md

 ## Usage

-*Your need your own Oracle SQL server*
+*You need your own Oracle SQL server*

 1. Clone the repository
 2. In `base.php` file, set the `username`, `password` and `server url` to your Oracle SQl server.